-Thurston County implements GMA’s statewide goal (see sidebar) through policies and programs tailored to our local community’s vision for the County’s natural resources.
+Thurston County implements GMA’s statewide goals (see sidebar) as well as county-driven goals through policies and programs tailored to our local community’s vision for the county’s natural resources.
+Additionally, Thurston County also seeks to keep with the themes of equity, access, and a healthy natural environment, and aims to honor Tribal Treaties by protecting and restoring natural resources such as those that support Treaty-reserved fisheries, shellfisheries, and traditional shellfish and plant harvest areas.
+By preserving and protecting natural resource industries, Thurston County aims to continue access to healthy foods and resources for the community and local Tribes.
 This chapter is separated into sections by the four major natural resource industries:

 Agriculture